-The Bard air conditioning system is composed of MULTI-TEC wall-mounted air conditioners matched with an LC6000 supervisory controller, th-Tune singleunit controller or Bard PGD stand-alone display.
-If only one wall-mounted air conditioner is being used, it can be matched with either the LC6000 supervisory controller, th-Tune or PGD.
-If more than one wallmount unit is installed, the LC6000 controller must be matched with the air conditioning units.
+The Bard air conditioning system is composed of MULTI-TEC wall-mounted air conditioners matched with an LC6000 supervisory controller or Bard th-Tune stand-alone controller.
+If only one wall-mounted air conditioner is being used, it can be matched with either the LC6000 supervisory controller or a th-Tune stand-alone controller.
+If more than one wall-mount unit is installed, the LC6000 controller must be matched with the air conditioning units.
 The wall mounts are specifically engineered for telecom/motor control center rooms.